Kansas vs. Arkansas: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +5500

-- The Razorbacks have experienced the 63rd-biggest change in terms of their national championship odds, falling from +1500 at the beginning of the season to +5500.
+- Sportsbooks have moved the Razorbacks' national championship odds down from +1500 at the beginning of the season to +5500.
+Among all teams in the country, that is the 63rd-biggest change.

-- The implied probability of Arkansas winning the national championship, based on its +5500 moneyline odds, is 1.8%.
+- Arkansas' chances of winning the national championship, based on its odds, are 1.8%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.